HuiCir/token-never-sleeps/README.md

 # Token Never Sleeps

-Token Never Sleeps is a Claude plugin for long-running work from a single `task.md`.
+Token Never Sleeps is a Claude plugin for long-running work from a TaskList `task.md`.

 Default behavior: